evotor/evo-frontend/projects/dadata/README.md

 {
     imports: [
         EvoDadataModule.forRoot({
-            proxyBaseUrl: '<your dadata proxy URL>',
+            proxyBaseUrl: '<your DaData proxy URL>',
         }),
     ],
 }
 ```

+> Notice, that your proxy server for DaData should proxy full URLs for DaData, including api version, service name (`) `EvoDadataService` uses DaData proxy URL like this: `${proxyBaseUrl}/suggestions/api/4_1/rs/suggest`